 The William Booth Legal Aid Clinic was founded in 1994 by Robert and Ellen Dickman, with the goal of paving the way to fresh starts and new opportunities for those struggling with addiction.
 In addition to assisting those participating in the Salvation Army treatment programs, the Clinic expanded its mission to provide quality legal services to low income individuals, families, and U.S. Military Veterans in our community.
 As Director, attorney Amy M. Roemer continues this mission by leading a small team of attorneys, students, and staff to assist clients in resolving legal issues in and out of the courtroom.

-The WBLAC works together with the Salvation Army's Harbor Light Program, homeless shelters, Transitional Housing Program for Homeless Veterans, Adult Rehabilitation Centers and other similar projects in addition to the services offered to indigent clients throughout the community.
+The WBLAC works together with the Salvation Army's Harbor Light Program, homeless shelters, Respite Care, Adult Rehabilitation Centers and other similar projects in addition to the services offered to indigent clients throughout the community.
 The WBLAC is involved in various community outreach efforts including collaborations with several community services organizations, providing services to best meet the overall needs of each client.
 The WBLAC has participated in outreach events involving Oakland County Circuit Court, Wayne County Circuit Court, The Wayne County Friend of the Court, Wayne County Mental Health Treatment Court, Head Start, Smart-Detroit, Veterans Hospital, Detroit Public Library, MentorJet, Wayne County LEAD Partnership, Wayne County Community College, UAW, Focus Hope, The United States Probation Office, and Clear Core -Breaking The Cycle.